Skip to main content

 1 - Open a task and its properties window.

-2 - In the “Date” tab, set a start date or a due date for your task.
+2 - In the Date section, click on the "+" button to set a start date or a due date for your task.

-3 - Scroll down to the Repeat section, from the drop-down menu, choose how often you want the task to recur daily, weekly, fortnightly, monthly, or yearly.
+3 - Extend the drop-down menu of the "Repeat" tab at the bottom of the Calendar window, choose how often you want the task to recur - Daily, weekly, fortnightly, monthly, or yearly.
 You can base the recurrence on either the task’s start date or due date.

 NOTE: If you set a recurrence based on the Due Date, a copied new task will be automatically and immediately generated once the current task is marked as complete.